yugabyte/yugabyte-db/docs/content/preview/quick-start/build-apps/rust/ysql-diesel.md

 - `orders` — the orders placed by the users
 - `orderline` — each line item of an order

-The source for the above application can be found in the [Using ORMs with YugabyteDB](https://github.com/yugabyte/orm-examples/tree/master/rust/diesel) repository.
+The source for the application can be found in the [Using ORMs with YugabyteDB](https://github.com/yugabyte/orm-examples/tree/master/rust/diesel) repository.

 ## Prerequisites

 This tutorial assumes that you have:

-- YugabyteDB up and running.
-If you are new to YugabyteDB, follow the steps in [Quick start](../../../../quick-start/) to have YugabyteDB up and running in minutes.
+- YugabyteDB running.
+If you are new to YugabyteDB, follow the steps in [Quick start](../../../../quick-start/).
 - [Rust](https://www.rust-lang.org/tools/install) 1.31 or later.

 ## Clone the "orm-examples" repository